zsolt-csibi/DigitalTwin/README.md

 # TTS + Wav2Lip

 - It gave us a pretty good result
-- It’s highly depend on where the face is on the recording
+- It’s highly dependent on where the face is on the recording
 - Better results with 720p and 480p landscape videos
 - Higher resolution videos gave artifacts